A Bola

 A Bola ([ɐ ˈβɔlɐ]; literally 'The Ball', in this context "The Game of Football") is a Portuguese sports newspaper published in Lisbon.

 History and profile

-A Bola was founded in 1945 by Cândido de Oliveira and Ribeiro dos Reis, and was then published twice a week.
+A Bola was founded in 1945 by Cândido de Oliveira, Ribeiro dos Reis and Vicente de Melo and was then published twice a week.
 It became a daily newspaper in 1995.
 Although its subtitle is "newspaper of all sports", its content is mainly about football.
-Since the 1952–53 season, it hands the Bota de Prata award to the Primeira Liga top goalscorer.
+Since the 1952–53 season, it hands the Bota de Prata award to the Primeira Liga's top goalscorer.

-It is the most popular newspaper among Portuguese emigrants abroad, and widely read in the former Portuguese colonies in Africa.
-From 2006, it is also printed in Newark, New Jersey an American city with a large Portuguese population.
+It is the most popular newspaper among Portuguese emigrants abroad and is widely read in the former Portuguese colonies in Africa.
+From 2006, it is also printed in Newark, New Jersey, an American city with a large Portuguese population.

 In 2012, they launched the television channel A Bola TV.

+In 2023, Ringier Sports Media Group acquired the company.